drnic/appscrolls/README.md

 ## Usage

-The primary usage of the `eldar` gem is to utilize its interactive terminal command to build a Rails template.
+The primary usage of the `eldar` gem is to utilize its interactive terminal command to build a new Rails application.
 To get started, you can simply run the command thusly:

     eldar new APP_NAME